-The Peer Support Approach has proved to be a successful instrument for sharing experiences - both good practice and challenges - and in stimulating and guiding the implementation of the three Key Commitments for EHEA countries: a three-cycle system compatible with the overarching framework of qualifications of the EHEA having its first and second cycle degrees scaled by ECTS, compliance with the Lisbon Recognition Convention and utilization of the Diploma Supplement, and quality assurance in compliance with the Standards and Guidelines for Quality Assurance in the European Higher Education Area.
+The Peer Support Approach has proved to be a successful instrument for sharing experiences - both good practice and challenges - and in stimulating and guiding the implementation of the three Key Commitments in the EHEA countries.
 Countries showed particular appreciation for the coordinated efforts of the three Thematic Peer Groups and the Bologna Implementation and Coordination Group, involving different stakeholders and experts.

 The primary objective was to facilitate countries in supporting each other to fully implement the three Key Commitments.
 Almost all EHEA countries participated in at least one of the groups, with many countries participating in two or all three groups.
-The overall response to the initiative exceeded expectations, as Ministers had made the commitment in the Paris Communiqué for each country to participate in at least one group.
+This exceeded expectations, as Ministers had made the commitment in the Paris Communiqué for each country to participate in at least one group.